-- Minister Meal-Each year Campus Ministries invites local pastors at the start of the fall semester to connect on campus, prayer and partner for the coming year. - o Church Tour (Fall Semester)-Weekly opportunities to visit local churches.
-Students are provided with free rides, a free lunch and opportunity to connect with church staff. - CU Cares-With the help of faculty and staff Campus Ministries provides a ministry to help meet the basic needs of students.
+- o Minister Meal-Each year Campus Ministries invites local pastors at the start of the fall semester to connect on campus, prayer and partner for the coming year. - Church Tour (Fall Semester)-Weekly opportunities to visit local churches.
+Students are provided with free rides, a free lunch and opportunity to connect with church staff. - Small Groups-Each year a list of local church small group and ministry programs is made available to students.
+There are a number of groups students can engage with from a variety of faith backgrounds and denominations. - CU Cares-With the help of faculty and staff Campus Ministries provides a ministry to help meet the basic needs of students.
 Basic hygiene and life supplies are available by request via CU app for students.